 - a.
 Individuals have the right under the Act to access personal data about them held by the School, subject to certain exemptions and limitations set out in the Act.
-Any individual wishing to access their personal data should put their request in writing to the Information Officer. - b.
+Any individual wishing to access their personal data should put their request in writing to the Communications Manager, or in their absence, to the Director of Operations via their PA. - b.
 The School will endeavour to respond to any such written requests (known as "subject access requests") as soon as is reasonably practicable and in any event within statutory time-limits.
 As per the Information Commissioner's Office guidelines, a fee will be charged for this. - c.
-If an individual believes that any information held on him or her is incorrect or incomplete, then they should write to the Information Officer as soon as possible.
+If an individual believes that any information held on him or her is incorrect or incomplete, then they should write to the Communications Manager as soon as possible, or in their absence, to the Director of Operations via their PA.
 The School will promptly correct any information found to be incorrect. - d.
 Pupils can make subject access requests for their own personal data, provided that, in the reasonable opinion of the School, they have sufficient maturity to understand the request they are making.
 Pupils aged 13 or over are generally assumed to have this level of maturity, although this will depend on both the child and the personal data requested.
-All subject access requests from pupils will therefore be considered on a case by case basis. - e.
+All subject access requests from pupils will therefore be considered on a case by case basis.

+- e.
 A person with parental responsibility will generally be expected to make a subject access request on behalf of pupils.
 A pupil of any age may ask a parent or other representative to make a subject access request on his/her behalf. - f.
 Exemptions.
 All members of the school community should be aware that certain data is exempt from the right of access under the Act.
 This may include information which identifies other individuals, or information which is subject to legal professional privilege.
 The School is also not required to disclose any pupil examination scripts (though examiners' comments may, in certain circumstances, be disclosed), nor any reference given by the School for the purposes of the education, training or employment of any individual.